 On the other hand, if you are speaking to a very high-energy person and you remain very calm and reserved, they may find you boring and become disinterested in further interaction with you.
 In this case, communicating more energetically will help you to bond with them.

-Matching a person’s energy level is a very easy way to subtly change your communication style to more effectively use rapport-building to bond with them.
+Matching a person’s social energy level is a very easy way to subtly change your communication style to more effectively use rapport-building to bond with them.

 3. Match and Mirror: Tone of Voice